 Description PIP Rank

 Falling or slipping off of a ladder 1

 Slipped entering or exiting cab or trailer 2

 Walking down a ramp 3

 Falling off truck or trailer (not while exiting) 4

 Falling while climbing or walking up or down stairs 5

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical contributions of the symbols, when available. the type $ost = O$,
+Highest time-loss = $\square$ , Highest medical control fighest count of claims = $\triangle$ are noted with these symbols, when available.